 Make sure that Bluetooth is turned on

-Use your Mac notebook's built-in trackpad or a USB mouse to choose Apple () menu > System Preferences.
-Then select Bluetooth and make sure that Bluetooth is turned on.
+Use your Mac notebook's built-in trackpad or a USB mouse to choose Apple menu > System Preferences, then click Bluetooth.
+Make sure that Bluetooth is turned on.

 Refer to the table below for more information on determining the Bluetooth status.
 If the Bluetooth icon doesn't appear, or if the menu bar status continues to indicate that Bluetooth is off, restart your computer and then try to turn Bluetooth on again.